2025/2026 Key Dates

 International Jury

-President: Wim Wenders, director, Germany
+President: Wim Wenders, director, writer and photographer, Germany

 Berlinale Special